 Dollar-Cost Averaging: Reducing Risk Over Time

 Dollar-cost averaging (DCA) is a strategy that involves investing a fixed amount of money in a cryptocurrency at regular intervals, regardless of its price.
-This approach minimizes the impact of market volatility and reduces the risk of buying at a high point.
+I’d say that this approach is convenient as it minimizes the impact of market volatility and reduces the risk of buying at a high point.

 For example, instead of investing $1,200 in Ethereum all at once, a trader could invest $100 each month for a year.
 This way, they acquire more units when prices are low and fewer units when prices are high, averaging out their cost.